-Prior to joining UC San Diego, Lee was a short-term visitor at the Federal Reserve Bank of St. Louis, a research intern at the International Monetary Fund, and a sergeant in the Republic of Korea Army.
+He has been a visiting fellow at the Asian Development Bank and a visiting scholar at the Federal Reserve Bank of St. Louis.
+Prior to joining UC San Diego, Lee was a research intern at the International Monetary Fund and a sergeant in the Republic of Korea Army.

 For more information, please visit Munseob Lee’s personal site.